2013 Toe River Art Studio Tours

 December 6: 12 noon to 4 PM, December 7 & 8: 10 AM-5 PM

-The Toe River Studio Tour showcases the work of 100 artists and crafts people across two mountain counties, located about 40 miles northeast of Asheville.
+The Toe River Studio Tour showcases the work of 100 artists and crafts people across Yancey and Mitchell Counties, located about 40 miles northeast of Asheville.
 It is held the second weekend of June and first weekend of December.
+Enjoy the mountain countryside near Mt.
+Mitchell.

-Arts lovers will discover new treasures in the mountain counties of Yancey and Mitchell during the Toe River Studio Tour.
-A free 40-page guide (available at the Toe River Arts Council offices in Burnsville and Spruce Pine) includes detailed maps to the studios on the tour, as well as bios on artists and their work.
+Download a PDF of the June 2013 directory and map.
+The free 40-page guide is also available at the Toe River Arts Council offices in Burnsville and Spruce Pine and all the stops.
+It includes detailed maps to the studios on the tour, as well as bios on artists and their work.
 Small signs erected along byways (including the Mount Mitchell Scenic Byway) and country roads keep folks on the right path, while many studios provide refreshments.

 "It's like a treasure hunt.
 You take a map and head out to look for our signs to find these hidden treasures in the mountains," says Denise Cook of the Toe River Arts Council, which has hosted the tours since 1993.
 "It's a rare opportunity for many of these places to be open because many of the artists only open their studios for this tour."